I’m so excited to share this DIY felt tomte tutorial (or DIY felt gnome) with you today!

 Quarter for scale (real tomte are never more than three feet tall):

-Making these little felt gnomes was pretty straightforward and with a few simple and inexpensive supplies, you can easily whip up a batch of these for gift toppers or a fun holiday crafternoon with friends.
-I found my supplies at Windsor Plywood (where they had tons of small wood hearts and little do-dads), Lowe’s (they have a huge dowel selection) and Michael’s (where they also had wood bits and bobs, plus a great assortment of inexpensive sheets of felt made from recycled plastic bottles).
+Making these little felt gnomes was pretty straightforward and, with a few simple and inexpensive supplies, you can easily whip up a batch of these for gift toppers, as DIY gnome ornaments, or just cute DIY woodland Christmas decor.
+I found supplies at Windsor Plywood (where they had tons of small wood hearts for the feet and little wood button “noses”), Lowe’s (they have a huge dowel selection) and Michael’s (where they also had wood bits and bobs, plus a great assortment of inexpensive sheets of felt made from recycled plastic bottles).

 Below you’ll find a full list of what you’ll need to make DIY felt tomte – or DIY felt gnomes.